-Whether you love salmon or you’re just looking to switch up your routine, this easy pan fried salmon teriyaki recipe will fast become a favorite.
+Whether you love salmon or you’re just looking to switch up your routine, this easy pan-fried salmon teriyaki recipe will fast become a favorite.
 It’s a bowl of REAL FOOD goodness that you can feel good about eating without sacrificing flavor.
 So if you’re looking for a nutritious yet delicious dish to put into your dinner rotation, this is the way to go!

-This Teriyaki Salmon Bowl is…
+Why You’ll Love this Teriyaki Salmon Bowl

-A perfect balance of sweet and savory
+- It’s a perfect balance of sweet and savory

-Loaded with omega-3 fatty acids
+- It’s loaded with omega-3 fatty acids

-Great if you’re trying to eat more fish or get more protein into your diet
+- It’s great if you’re trying to eat more fish or get more protein into your diet

 When you’re next at the grocery store, here are the real food ingredients you’ll need to make this pan fried salmon teriyaki bowl: